 At the time of our visit, there were displays by a number of modern artists.
 The major exhibition was of the controversial Chinese artist Ai Weiwei, including his famous Sunflower Seeds, formerly exhibited at London’s Tate Modern.

-The modern sculpture makes an intriguing contrast with the mediaeval surroundings.
+The modern sculpture makes an intriguing contrast with the medieval surroundings

 A number of Weiwei’s works were made from porcelain, which seems appropriate here!